Welcome or Title

 The FBI offers tremendous career opportunities for a wide range of professionals.
 Because of the breadth and scope of the FBI’s mission, they employ professionals in fields as varied as intelligence analysis, laboratory sciences, linguistics, security, information technology, human resources, general management, etc.

-Learn more about career opportunities at the FBI:
+Career opportunities at the FBI:

 Check the FBI's current job postings to see if they are recruiting for professionals in your field of expertise.